Who is Blob on The Masked Singer?

 Clues:

-- This isn’t the first time Blob has been called “four eyes” – so we know Blob is a glasses-wearer
+- This isn’t the first time Blob has been called “four eyes” – so we could assume Blob is a famous glasses-wearer.

 Guesses: